Esri/node-arcgis/source/index.md

 ### `user.tags`

-Gets all the tags that a user has used, along with counts of hoy many times that tag has appeared.
+Gets all the tags that a user has used, along with counts of how many times that tag has appeared.

-**Returns**
+**Params:**
+None.

+**Returns:**
+Promise that resolves to a JSON Object

 ```
 {
-	tags: Array // array of tag objects
-}
-```

-Tag Object
-```
+	tags: [
 		{
 			count: Number, // Number of times the tag appears
 			tag: String    // String of the tag itself
+		},
+		{
+			count: Number, // Number of times the tag appears
+			tag: String    // String of the tag itself
 		}
+	]
+}
 ```

+**Example**

+```
+user.tags()
+.then(function(userTags){
+  console.log(userTags)
+})
+```

 ### `user.enabled`

 Enables and disables the user within the organization.
-Default returns the current status of the user.
+Passing no boolean to the method will return the current state of the user.

+If a user is disabled, that means that their account is not active, but has not been deleted.
+A disabled user still counts towards yours organizations maximum number of users.

 **Params**